Using a Limited User Password

 -You cannot edit or delete donations after you have saved them (even the ones you just entered).

--To make the previous point less of a problem, Enter doesn't save the donation, as it normally does once you start entering a new donation.
+-To make the previous point less of a problem, pressing Enter doesn't save the donation, as it normally does once you start entering a new donation.
 You have to click on Save or press F10 to save a donation you are entering.

 -You can only see or add donations in the Donations area at the bottom of the window whose Date is greater than or equal to the last Sunday on or before the current day.
 What this means is that if you are entering Sunday's collection on the same day, you can see the donations you enter right after you enter them.
-If you wait till later that week to enter Sunday's collection, you can still see them right after you enter them.
+If you wait until later that week to enter Sunday's collection, you can still see them right after you enter them.
 However, you can't see any donations prior to the current week's Sunday, so you can't see any donor's history of donations.
 This is done to increase confidentiality, particularly because in many cases donations are done by cheque, so in fact you know the donor name despite these restrictions.

-First Checkbox Option: "Can see Donors who don't have a Member/Env. #".
+First Checkbox Option: Can see Donors who don't have a Member/Env. #.
 With this option, the following capabilities are added:

 -On the Donor List, all donors are shown.
 For donors with envelope numbers, the envelope number is displayed.
 For donors without envelope numbers, the name is displayed.
 The order is first all those with envelope numbers, in numerical order, followed by those without envelope numbers, in alphabetical order by name.